thor314/zkhn/thor-notes.md

 # Thor's notes
 ## deployment
 Make sure .env files in rest_api include my updated username, password, and cluster name.
 Go to [atlas mongodb](https://www.mongodb.com/atlas/database) and login.
 Connect to the cluster for monitoring.
+May have to add current ip address to trusted addresses.

 Shell 1:
 ```sh